AlgyJr/ios_guides/Navigation-Controller-Quickstart.md

 ### Step 1: Embed root view controller inside a navigation controller
 In your storyboard, select the initial view controller in your hierarchy.
-With this view controller selected, choose menu item `Editor -> Embed In -> Navigation Controller`.
+With this view controller selected, choose the menu item `Editor -> Embed In -> Navigation Controller`.

-### Step 2: Add components to control your navigation
+### Step 2: Add components to control the navigation
 Typically navigating to another view controller happens in response to some user interaction.
 You'll have to add some controls (e.g. buttons, gesture recognizers, table views) to your root view controller to allow